Jonathan Williams (running back, born 1994): New Orleans Saints

-On November 14, 2017, Williams was signed to a two-year deal by the New Orleans Saints off the Broncos' practice squad.
+On November 14, 2017, Williams was signed to a two-year contract by the New Orleans Saints off of the Broncos' practice squad.

-On September 1, 2018, Williams was waived by the Saints and was signed to the practice squad the next day.
-He was promoted to the active roster on September 8, 2018.
-He was waived on September 28, 2018.
+On September 1, 2018, Williams was waived by the Saints and was re–signed to the practice squad the following day.
+He was promoted to the active roster on September 8.
+Williams was waived by New Orleans on September 28.

 Indianapolis Colts

 On October 2, 2018, Williams was signed to the Indianapolis Colts' practice squad.
-He was promoted to the active roster on November 20, 2018.
+He was promoted to the active roster on November 20.

 In Week 11 of the 2019 season against the Jacksonville Jaguars, Williams rushed 13 times for 116 yards in the 33–13 win.
 The following week, Williams ran for 104 yards and a score against the Houston Texans on Thursday Night Football.
 Williams appeared in nine games and recorded 49 carries for 235 rushing yards and one rushing touchdown on the 2019 season.

-Detroit Lions (first stint)
+Detroit Lions

 Williams was signed by the Detroit Lions on August 17, 2020.
-He was released on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster on September 12 for the team's Week 1 game against the Chicago Bears and reverted to the practice squad on September 14.
-He was released on September 22.
+He was released by Detroit on September 5, and was re–signed to the practice squad the following day.
+Williams was elevated to the active roster on September 12 for the team's Week 1 game against the Chicago Bears and reverted to the practice squad on September 14.
+He was released by the Lions on September 22.

-Washington Football Team (first stint)
+Washington Football Team

 On October 7, 2020, Williams was signed to the Washington Football Team's practice squad.

 Detroit Lions (second stint)

-Williams was signed off Washington's practice squad by the Lions on October 30, 2020.
+Williams was signed off Washington's practice squad by the Detroit Lions on October 30, 2020.
 He fumbled on his only carry as a Lion.
-Williams was waived on December 24, 2020.
+Williams was waived by Detroit on December 24.